 Most main ocean carriers have decided to stop serving Russian ports.
 Combined with thriving oil prices this affects freight rates.
-Long-term impact is yet to be seen as the market is still showing first reactions.
+The long-term impact is yet to be seen as the market is still showing first reactions.

 As Coronavirus has started to spread with increasing speed in China again.
 China’s government has locked down Shenzhen, a city of 17.5 million people to halt the Covid outbreak.
 This means that also production companies cannot produce the goods.
 So far shipments are moving without bigger delays, but still, the risk for hold-ups is increased.